MicrosoftDocs/OData-docs/Odata-docs/webapi/v6/support-untyped-json.md

 # Support untyped json in ODataLib and Client
 **Applies To**: [!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v6.md)]

 Starting from ODataV3 5.7.0, undeclared property is better supported by ODataLib and OData Client.
-ODataMessageReader is extended to be capabale of reading arbitrary JSON as raw string from the payload.
+ODataMessageReader is extended to be capable of reading arbitrary JSON as raw string from the payload.

 ## In ODataLib